brigidar/galaxy_workflows/README.md

 ### System Requirements
 Linux or Unix based only.
 Some of the tools used in these workflows were developed by others and do not come in binaries for Windows.

 Before installing Galaxy please check your python version (2.7 or higher).
 You will also need the following packages: Numpy, Pandas, Matplotlib, and Biopython.
 We recommend installing [anaconda python](https://docs.continuum.io/anaconda/install), which comes with many packages.
-You will need to manually install by using "conda install xx" (xx is the package of interest) in command line the following packages biopython, pandas, mummer.

 Galaxy is an open, web-based platform for accessible, reproducible, and transparent computational biomedical research.
 Galaxy can be found on [Github](https://github.com/galaxyproject) and the manual in the [Galaxy Wiki](https://docs.galaxyproject.org/en/latest/index.html).